 Wingback chairs are a favorite reupholstery project piece for many do it yourselfers.
 They have a classic, yet versatile design, and when they are reupholstered, they can take on a completely different look that can’t be found in a store.
+Before you start your wingback chair makeover, be sure to read our guide on how to measure chair for slipcover.

 Although they often have curves and intricacies that can make adding new fabric difficult, wingback chair reupholstery is a project many first timers are able to handle.